cal-overflow/site/src/content/portfolio/009-build-a-blog.md

 ---

-When someone wants to build a website, you can often classify them as one of two user types.
+When someone wants to build a website, you can often classify them as one of three user types.

 - [Admin](#admin-users) 🤓
 - [In-between](#in-between-users) 🤔